insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

 ## What it fixes:

-### - Ensures peripherals operate at full capacity without power-saving interference
-### - Input latency spikes caused by USB power-saving delays
+- Input latency spikes caused by USB power-saving delays.
-### - Instability on USB hubs under load
+- Instability on USB hubs under load
-### - Selective suspend re-engaging after sleep or restart
+- Selective suspend re-engaging after sleep or restart
-### - Random disconnections and reconnections on mice, keyboards and peripherals
+- Random disconnections and reconnections on mice, keyboards and peripherals

 ---